Evolution (Stargate SG-1): Part 1

 Teal'c (Christopher Judge) and Bra'tac (Tony Amendola) have travelled to a planet to investigate the meeting between two opposing Goa'uld's, Tilgath and Ramius.
 They arrive to discover that both sides were massacred by a single enemy soldier, who soon attacks Teal'c & Bra'tac.
 Initially the soldier seems impervious to their weapons, but is eventually killed by Teal'c and taken back to Stargate Command where they inform SG-1 and General Hammond (Don S. Davis).
 Jacob Carter (Carmen Argenziano) arrives and together, he and Samantha Carter (Amanda Tapping) examine the warrior, and soon make the discovery that it was created in a laboratory and given life by Goa'uld symbiote.
 They also determine that it was not Teal'c that killed the being, but rather it suffered a heart attack.
 Noticing similarities between the soldier's armour and the technology of the Goa'uld Sarcophagus, Jacob explains that a Goa'uld named Telchak created the first Sarcophagus thousands of years earlier, basing it on an Ancient device that has since been lost.
 Dr. Daniel Jackson (Michael Shanks) recalls that his grandfather, Nicholas Ballard, had conducted research on the supposed location fountain of youth, linking it to the Maya civilization.
 Jackson and Jacob believe that Ballard's research might lead them to the location of the lost Ancient device.

 Jack O'Neill (Richard Dean Anderson), Samantha, Teal'c, Bra'tac and an SG team travel to a planet held by the Goa'uld Ramius.
 Believing that Anubis will try to finish the job and kill Ramius, the team plan to capture a super soldier alive.
 After the soldier is impervious to their stun dart and subsequent traps, the team are captured and imprisoned by Ramius.
 After being freed, the team are able to steal a Goa'uld cargo ship and use the ring-transporter to capture the super soldier.

 Hoping to find the Telchak device, Dr. Jackson, along with Dr. Lee (Bill Dow) have travelled to Honduras, where Rogelio (Zak Santiago), a guide, takes them into the jungle in search of the temple described in Ballard's notes.
 After locating the device and escaping the temple as it floods, the group are captured by Honduran revolutionaries who believe them to be thieves they can hold for ransom money.
 Rogelio tries to escape but is shot.

 The captured super soldier has been taken back to Stargate Command for interrogation, but the being is unwilling to say anything more than it serves Anubis.
-Jacob believes they can use a Tok'ra memory recall device to access it's mind and in doing so they are able to identify Anubis' planet of operations.
+Jacob believes they can use a Tok'ra memory recall device to access its mind and in doing so they are able to identify Anubis' planet of operations.
 General Hammond informs O'Neill, Carter and Teal'c that Dr. Jackson and Dr. Lee have been kidnapped and likely taken into Nicaragua.